 - Bake for 16 minutes, or until an inserted toothpick comes out clean.
 Remove the donuts from the pan and let them cool on a wire rack.

-- For the chocolate icing, melt the chocolate chips, grassfed butter or coconut oil, and maple syrup together in a modified double boiler (see notes).
+- For the chocolate frosting, melt the chocolate chips, grass-fed butter or coconut oil, and maple syrup together in a modified double boiler (see notes).
 Once everything is incorporated, remove from the heat and stir in the vanilla extract.
 Let the icing cool for 5 minutes.
-Dip each donut directly into the chocolate icing.
+Dip each donut directly into the chocolate frosting.
 You can “swirl” the donut slightly make sure the top is completely covered.
 Flip the frosted donut and place it back on the wire baking rack to cool.
 Add sprinkles if desired.

 - For the glaze, sift the organic powdered sugar into a medium mixing bowl.
 Add the coconut milk and vanilla and stir slowly.
 The glaze should be pourable, but not bubbly or watery.
 Dip the donut directly into the glaze so that the top half is covered (only the base remains).
 Flip the donut and place it back on a wire rack.
 The glaze will fall and coat the donut.
 Note: there can be variances depending on the type of coconut milk you use.
 If the glaze is too sticky and isn’t dip-able, add a teaspoon more of coconut milk and stir.